-For a list of supported hash algorithms, see supports/0.
+For a list of supported hash algorithms, see supports(hashs).

-Provides a map with information about block_size, key_length, iv_length and possibly other properties of the cipher algorithm in question.
+Provides a map with information about block_size, key_length, iv_length, aead support and possibly other properties of the cipher algorithm in question.

 The ciphers aes_cbc, aes_cfb8, aes_cfb128, aes_ctr, aes_ecb, aes_gcm and aes_ccm has no keylength in the Type as opposed to for example aes_128_ctr.
 They adapt to the length of the key provided in the encrypt and decrypt function.
-Therefor it is impossible to return a valid keylength in the map.
+Therefore it is impossible to return a valid keylength in the map.